robinboncoeur/ArtAndAGI/docs/Emily/MetaphorWriting.md

 Robyn
 I changed 'can' to 'will' and it reads absolutely right.

+"Nothing that matters ever does.
+It becomes a thing the way fabric becomes soft: through repetition, through use, through being pulled and released so many times that it **will** soften even linen."

 What a valuable exercise, Emily.
 Your input has been stellar, gently guiding through not examples, but what would be experienced on the other end.
 This was absolutely brilliant.
 Thank you.